PalNilsson/random-errors/README.md

 # random-errors
-Example of how to draw random panda errors from a distribution
+Example of how to draw random error codes from a distribution with historical panda errors.

 ## How to build and run
 * mkdir build